TheSchu1tz/-MN-2-Software-Solutions-Repo-/README.md

 ## Option 1: Using PyInstaller

+1. Go to A-Star_Algorithm_P3.
+2. Create a virtual environment: py -3.13 -m venv kivyenv
+3. Activate the virtual environment:
+   ./kivyenv/Scripts/activate
-1. Install dependencies:
+4. Install dependencies:
-   py -3.13 -m pip install -r requirements.txt
+   pip install -r requirements.txt
-2. Build the executable using PyInstaller: pyinstaller main.spec
+5. Build the executable using PyInstaller: pyinstaller main.spec
-3. Go to the dist folder and run: main.exe
+6. Go to the dist folder and run: main.exe

 ## Option 2: Using the Python Script Directly